 Evaluate associations between 5 year mortality and LDL using odds ratio (OR: ratios of odds)

 Methods: The odds of subjects dying within 5 years of study enrollment were compared across groups defined by the continuous LDL values.
 Odds ratio was tested using a logistic regression with robust method.
-95% confidence intervals for the odds ratio in population were based on that same treatment of variances.
+95% confidence intervals for the odds ratio in population were based the Wald statistic calculated using that same treatment of variances.

 Results: From logistic regression method, 725 available observations from a sample of 735 elderly subjects between ages 65 and 99, we estimate that for each mg/dL difference in LDL value, the odds ratio of dying within 5 years from study enrollment of a higher LDL group compared to a lower LDL group is 0.9923.
 A 95% CI suggests that this observation is not unusual if the true odds ratio of death within 5 years per each mg/dL difference in LDL value when a higher LDL group is compared to a lower LDL group is between 0.9858 and 0.9987.
 This observation is statistically significant at a 0.05 level of significance (two-sided p value of 0.019), and we can with high confidence reject the null hypothesis that the odds of death within 5 year is not associated with serum LDL levels.